dagraham/etm-dgraham/README.md

 - When a job is finished, the "done" datetime is recorded in an `&f` entry in the job and, if there was a due datetime, that is appended using the format `&f done:due`.
 When the last job in a task is finished or when a task without jobs is finished a similar entry in the task itself using `@f done:due`.
 If there are jobs, then the `&f` entries are removed from the jobs.
 - Another step is taken for repeating tasks with as yet unfinished future repetitions.
 When the task or last job in the current repetition is completed, the `@s` entry is updated using the setting for `@o` to show the next due datetime and the `@f` entry is removed and appended to `@h`.
 A user configuration setting determines the number of most recent done:due records retained.
 - **New**
+	-	The old `@c`, *context*, for tasks has been merged into *location*, `@l`.
 	- The old *task group* item type, `+`, has been replaced by the ability to add job entries, `@j`, to any task.
 See [Jobs](#jobs) below.
 	- The old `%`, *delegated*, item type is eliminated.
-An option would be to prepend the name of the person to whom a task is delegated to the task summary followed by a colon.
+Prepending the name of the person to whom a task is delegated to the task summary followed by a colon is recommended for such tasks.
 Setting a filter corresponding to the person's name would then show all tasks delegated to that person.
-	-	The old `@c`, *context*, for tasks has been merged into *location*, `@l`.
+  - The old `?` *someday* item type has been eliminated.
+Setting `@l someday` for such items is recommended.
-	- Undated tasks are displayed in *Next View* grouped by *location*.

-### `%`: Note
+### note

+Type character: `%`

 Unchanged but for the change in the type character from `!` to `%`.
 The type character `!` is now used for *inbox items* to suggest their urgency.

-### `~`: action
+### action

+Type character: `~`

   - In an *action*, `@s` records the datetime that the action was started, `@e` the timeperiod that the work on the action was active and `@f` the datetime that the action was finished.
 The timeperiod that work on the action was inactive is given implicitly by `finished` minus `started` minus `active`.
-  - It is **strongly recommended** that actions should be given an `@i`, *index*, entry since accounting reports which aggregate time expenditures are based on the index entries.
-Default action reports suppose that index entries for actions take the form `client:job` and show aggregates for the previous and current months by
+  - Action reports aggregate time expenditures by month and index entry.
+If, e.g.,  index entries take the form `project:job` then the grouping would be:

         month
-          client
+          project
             job

   - An etm *timer* can be used to record an action based upon a selected item or a newly created action:
       - Begin:
-          - Either select an item (event, task, note or existing action) on which the action should be based.
-The summary and `@i` entry from the item will be used for the new action.
+          - Either select an item (event, task, note or existing completed action) on which the action should be based.
+The summary and `@i` entry from the selected item will be used for the new action.
           - Or create a new item with the action type character `~` and a summary for the new action.
 An `@i` entry is recommended but can be added later.
 Save and select the new action.
       - Start the timer.
       - Pause/resume the timer as often as desired.